LispLang/lisplang.github.io/wiki/style-guide.md

 MOP-defined slot options should be added after all other slot options and before the `:documentation` option.

-## Document everything

-Common Lisp allows you to add docstrings both to classes and individual slots, and you should use this.

 ## Use the `:type` slot option